 1) Governmental funds account for most of the City's basic services.
 These focus on how money flows into and out of those funds and the balances at year-end that are available for spending.
 Governmental funds include: 1) the General Fund, 2) the Special Revenue Funds such as Road Use Tax and Urban Renewal Tax Increment, 3) the Debt Service Fund, 4) the Capital Projects Funds and 5) the Permanent Funds.
-The governmental fund financial statements provide a detailed, short-term view of the City's general governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance the City's programs.
+The governmental fund financial statements provide a detailed, short-term view of the City's general government operations and the basic services it provides.
+Governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance the City's programs.